afk-procrastinator/super-plex-stack/README.md

 ### 🌐 Ngnix

-> **Note:** This is optional, and only if you want to be able to access the services from outside your local network (I personally have Overseerr, Tatutulli, and Organizr accessible).
+> **Note:** This is optional, and only if you want to be able to access the services from outside your local network.
 You'll need a static IP and forward the necessary ngnix ports.

 1. Create an A record in your DNS provider pointing to your server's public IP address, with `overseerr` as the name.
 2. In Ngnix, go to Hosts -> Proxy Hosts -> Add Proxy Host.
 Fill in the following:
    1. Domain Names: `overseerr.mydomain.com`
    2. Scheme: `http`
-   3. Forward Hostname/IP: `overseerr`
+   3. Forward Hostname/IP: `gluetun` (for VPN-protected services) or service name (for others)
-   4. Forward Port: `5055`
+   4. Forward Port: `5055` (use the service's port)
    5. Enable `Block Common Exploits` and `Websockets Support`
    6. Under SSL, select `Request New SSL Certificate`, `Force SSL`, and `HTTP/2 Support`.
 3. **Be sure to secure any services you forward outside your network!**

+> **Important:** For services running through the VPN (Overseerr, Radarr, Sonarr, Prowlarr), use `gluetun` as the Forward Hostname/IP in Nginx Proxy Manager.
+These services are accessed through the gluetun container.

 ### 🛠️ App Setup